cisco/mindmeld/source/quickstart/09_optimize_question_answering_performance.rst

 Step 9: Optimize Question Answering Performance
 ===============================================

-The Workbench question answerer is a powerful component which streamlines the development of applications that need to answer questions in addition to understanding user requests.
+The MindMeld question answerer is a powerful component which streamlines the development of applications that need to answer questions in addition to understanding user requests.
 The question answerer relies on a knowledge base which encompasses all of the important world knowledge for a given application use case.
 For example, the question answerer might rely on a knowledge base which knows details about every product in a product catalog.
 Alternately, the question answerer might have a knowledge base containing detailed information about every song or album in a music library.

-To leverage the Workbench question answerer in your application, you must first create your knowledge base, as described in :doc:`Step 5 <05_create_the_knowledge_base>`.
+To leverage the MindMeld question answerer in your application, you must first create your knowledge base, as described in :doc:`Step 5 <05_create_the_knowledge_base>`.
 With the knowledge base created, your dialogue state handlers can invoke the question answerer, as illustrated in :doc:`Step 4 <04_define_the_dialogue_handlers>`, to find answers, validate questions, and suggest alternatives.
 For example, a simple dialogue handler which finds nearby Kwik-E-Mart store locations might resemble the snippet below.
 Notice that the application imports the :class:`QuestionAnswerer` component.

 .. code:: python